Skills and Drills

 As you know, curling is easy to love but hard to master.
 Like many sports, practicing the curling delivery and sweeping skills is an important part of developing the needed consistency required to make shots on a regular basis.
 The curling delivery is very complex, and practice is required if your goals are beyond basic league play.

 Don't expect to make a high percentage of your shots without some type of practice.
 This is why most club curlers are making less than 50% of their shots.
 With practice, any curler can reach the 60-70% range.
-If you're looking to compete at a high level, you will need to make 60% of your shots.
+If you're looking to compete at a high level, you will need to make at least 60% of your shots.

-Learn to Curl - Open House Drills
+Learn to Curl/Open House Demonstrations

 Learn to Curl - Delivery